-Geospatial vulnerability and resilience information is of particular importance to FEWER.
-NEMO and the Red Cross41 have implemented or partnered in several projects for hazard mapping, vulnerability and capacity assessment (VCA), flood management, community disaster planning, early warning systems, climate change, knowledge enhancement and more.
-For example when we visited, VCA fieldwork was being conducted for the coastal community of Barrouallie where fishing is important.
-The Fisheries Division has the opportunity to partner with NEMO and Red Cross in the CC4FISH project to create outputs specifically for fishing communities.
+vulnerability mapping and adaptation planning.
+The Fisheries Division has the opportunity to partner with the ODM, SocMon Caribbean and DRCS in the CC4FISH project to create outputs specifically for fishing communities.
 FEWER should be integrated into future projects to improve fisheries risk knowledge especially for hazard mapping and vulnerability and capacity assessments.